Bond-based nonlocal models by nonlocal operator method in symmetric support domain: Numerical examples

-In low impact velocity, the displacement field and velocity field in $x$-direction at different times are depicted in Fig.\ref{fig:KWtensileUxVx}.
-It can be observed that the crack initiated at $24 \mu s$ and finished at $82\mu s$.
-Around the crack tip, the breaking of bonds causes obvious ossilation of velocity.
-The final crack path of tensile crack is shown in Fig.\ref{fig:KWtensileCrack}.
-For the higher impact velocity, the displacement field and velocity are plotted in Fig.\ref{fig:KWshearUxVx}.
-The shear crack starts to propagate at $14.4 \mu s$, following the direction of initial crack.
-At the final stages, crack branching of shear fractures is observed as shown in Fig.\ref{fig:KWshearCrack}.
+Figure \ref{fig:KWtensileUxVx} illustrates the displacement and velocity fields in the $x$-direction at various time intervals under low impact velocity conditions.
+The data indicates that the crack commenced at a time of $24 \mu s$ and terminated at $82\mu s$.
+The breaking of bonds in the vicinity of the crack tip results in noticeable oscillations in velocity.
+The ultimate trajectory of the tensile crack is depicted in Figure \ref{fig:KWtensileCrack}.
+Figure \ref{fig:KWshearUxVx} displays the displacement field and velocity for the impact velocity of greater magnitude.
+The initiation of shear crack propagation occurs at a time of $14.4 \mu s$, and it proceeds in the same direction as the original crack.
+During the concluding phases, the division of shear fractures into crack branches can be observed, as depicted in Figure \ref{fig:KWshearCrack}.